Spontaneous emission of a three-level artificial atom in a one-dimensional open waveguide: Introduction

 \section{Introduction}

-Waveguide quantum electrodynamics is a modern and rapidly developing field of research that studies the interaction of atoms with photons in confined geometries of waveguides \cite{Roy17, Gu17, Sheremet23, Astafiev10}.
-It has a vast spectrum of applications in quantum optics and photonics, as well as in quantum technologies such as quantum communication and quantum information processing.
-In contrast with cavity QED \cite{Raimond01, Haroche06, Kibis11, Savenko12, Kibis13} and circuit QED \cite{Blais04, Wallraff04, Blais21} that are focused more on resonant interaction of atoms and nanostructures with single-mode fields in cavities or resonators, waveguide QED describes interaction with a continuum of photon modes in open waveguides.
+Waveguide quantum electrodynamics is a modern and rapidly developing field of research that studies the interaction of atoms with photons in confined geometries of waveguides (see recent reviews \cite{Roy17} and \cite{Sheremet23}).
+It has a vast spectrum of applications in quantum optics and photonics, as well as in quantum technologies such as quantum communication and quantum information processing \cite{Gu17}.
+The adjacent field of cavity QED ~--- which usually focuses on manipulating quantum entanglement with atoms and photons \cite{Raimond01}, band gap engineering in condensed matter \cite{Kibis11}, nonlinear optical properties of nanostructures \cite{Savenko12}, currents induced by vacuum fluctuations \cite{Kibis13}, etc. ~--- together with the modern field of circuit QED \cite{Blais21}, is focused more on resonant interaction of atoms and nanostructures with single-mode fields in cavities or resonators.
+In contrast, waveguide QED describes the interaction of atom-like structures with a continuum of photon modes in open waveguides.

 Three-level systems play an important role in quantum optics and photonics, and have recently received broad attention in waveguide QED as well.
-Interaction of three-level emitters (3LE) with photon fields can induce some interesting and important effects, such as electromagnetically induced transparency (EIT) \cite{Abdumalikov10}, Autler-Townes splitting \cite{Sillanpaa09, Anisimov11}, two-photon resonance fluorescence \cite{Gasparinetti19, Ngaha25, Gunin25}, giant cross-Kerr effect \cite{Hoi13a}, photon-state purification \cite{Lopes24}, and many others.
-Since an excited three-level system can emit two photons via spontaneous decay or scattering interaction, it can be potentially used to induce photon-photon correlations.
-Creation of correlated photon pairs due to spontaneous decay or scattering on a single atom in 1D waveguides was studied in \cite{Shen07a, Shen07b, Roy11, Zheng12, Chen12, Li15, Sathyamoorthy16, Gasparinetti17, Gao24}.
+Interaction of three-level emitters (3LE) with photon fields can induce some interesting effects, such as electromagnetically induced transparency (EIT) \cite{Abdumalikov10}, Autler-Townes splitting \cite{Sillanpaa09}, cross-over of these effects \cite{Anisimov11}, two-photon resonance fluorescence from experimental \cite{Gasparinetti19} and theoretical \cite{Ngaha25} point of view, giant cross-Kerr effect \cite{Hoi13a}, photon-state purification \cite{Lopes24}, and many others.

+Since an excited three-level system can emit or absorb two photons, it can be potentially used to induce photon-photon correlations.
+They can be implemented via scattering two-photon pulses on a lambda-type \cite{Roy11} or ladder-type \cite{Li15} three-level system, although a four-level system also can be used to create correlated and entangled photon pairs \cite{Zheng12}.
+Creation of many-photon entangled states via interaction with a $\Lambda$-type atom was studied in \cite{Ilin24}.
+The other way to induce photon-photon correlations is to utilize the spontaneous emission process.
+It can be done by driving a three-level ladder-type atom with two laser fields for each transition \cite{Chen12}, or by using a single drive on the frequency of the 0-2 transition \cite{Sathyamoorthy16}.
+It is also possible to create a correlated photon pair with almost instant decay of an excited 3LE for a superconducting giant-atom \cite{Gao24}, although in typical experiments for artificial atoms the process of spontaneous emission is usually of a cascaded nature \cite{Gasparinetti17}.